 ..Set Alarm Thresholds..
-20.9%
+20.9 %

 This main menu will permit adjusting the oxygen concentration percentage that will activate alarm levels 1 and 2.
-It also permits setting the level at which the audio alarm will activate.
+If the Audio alarm output module is installed, it will also permit setting the level at which the audio alarm will activate.